Hanterdro/js-baker/README.md

 # js-baker

-js-baker is a tool/concept for building apps and libs with webpack, unit tests with jest and e2e tests with nightmare.js.
+js-baker is a tool for building apps and libs with [webpack](https://webpack.js.org), unit tests with [jest](https://facebook.github.io/jest/) and e2e tests with [nightmare.js](http://www.nightmarejs.org).

 ## Introduction

-js-baker provide webpack configurations for building apps and libraries with some hooks for individual configurations.
+js-baker provides webpack configurations for building apps and libraries with some hooks for individual configurations.

-This is useful if you have a to manage several webpack projects.
-The webpack configurations are designed in a way which should work for the most use cases.
+This is useful if several webpack projects are managed.
+The js-baker webpack configurations are designed in a way which should work for the most use cases.

 ## Features